Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 7. Fermented Cheese

-Some cheeses, especially cheddar, gouda, mozzarella and parmesan are aged as well as undergoing the process of natural fermentation, which generates useful bacteria although not to the levels that are present in yogurt.
+Some cheeses, especially cheddar, gouda, mozzarella and parmesan are aged as well as undergoing the process of natural fermentation, which generates useful bacteria.

 Such type of microorganisms are having actic acid bacteria & bifido-bacteria.